RSKCS2/WoW-1.12.1-Addon-List/README.md

 This collection of addons is from the original Vanilla WoW era (patch 1.12.1)
 and dates way before Blizzard revealed or released WoW Classic in 2019.

-All these addons should work on the old Vanilla 1.12.1 client or private servers emulating it.
+All these addons should work on the old Vanilla 1.12.1 client.

 They **must NOT** be confused with:
 - WoW Classic (current retail, patch 1.15.5+)